Photo of a microphone in front of recording software

 Introduction

-Machine learning has enabled incredible advances in the capabilities of software products, allowing us to design systems that would have seemed like science fiction only one or two decades ago, such as personal assistants answering voice prompts, medical diagnoses outperforming specialists, autonomous delivery drones, and tools creatively manipulating photos and video with natural language instructions.
-Machine learning also enabled useful features in existing applications, such as suggesting personalized playlists for video and music sites, generating meeting notes for video conferences, and identifying animals in camera traps.
+Machine learning (ML) has enabled incredible advances in the capabilities of software products, allowing us to design systems that would have seemed like science fiction only one or two decades ago, such as personal assistants answering voice prompts, medical diagnoses outperforming specialists, autonomous delivery drones, and tools creatively manipulating photos and video with natural language instructions.
+Machine learning also has enabled useful features in existing applications, such as suggesting personalized playlists for video and music sites, generating meeting notes for video conferences, and identifying animals in camera traps.
 Machine learning is an incredibly popular and active field, both in research and actual practice.

-In this book, we focus on the engineering aspects of building and deploying software products with machine learning components, from using simple decision trees trained on some examples in a notebook, to deep neural networks trained with sophisticated automated pipelines, to prompting large language models.
+In this book, we focus on the engineering aspects of building and deploying software products with machine-learning components, from using simple decision trees trained on some examples in a notebook, to deep neural networks trained with sophisticated automated pipelines, to prompting large language models.
 We discuss the new challenges machine learning introduces for software projects and how to address them.
 We explore how data scientists and software engineers can better work together and better understand each other to build not only prototype models but production-ready systems.
-We adopt an engineering mindset: Building systems that are usable, reliable, scalable, responsible, safe, secure, and so forth – but also doing so while navigating tradeoffs, uncertainty, time pressure, budget constraints, and incomplete information.
+We adopt an engineering mindset: building systems that are usable, reliable, scalable, responsible, safe, secure, and so forth—but also doing so while navigating trade-offs, uncertainty, time pressure, budget constraints, and incomplete information.
 We extensively discuss how to responsibly engineer products that protect users from harm, including safety, security, fairness, and accountability issues.

-Motivating Example: An Automated Transcription Startup
+Motivating Example: An Automated Transcription Start-up

 Let us illustrate the challenges of building a product with machine-learning components with an illustrative scenario, set a few years ago when deep neural networks first started to dominate speech recognition technology.

-Assume, as a data scientist, Sidney has spent the last couple of years at a university pushing the state of the art in speech recognition technology.
+Assume that, as a data scientist, Sidney has spent the last couple of years at a university pushing the state of the art in speech recognition technology.
 Specifically, the research was focused on making it easy to specialize speech recognition for specific domains to detect technical terminology and jargon in that domain.
 The key idea was to train neural networks for speech recognition with lots of data (e.g., PBS transcripts) and combine this with transfer learning on very small annotated domain-specific datasets from experts.
 Sidney has demonstrated the feasibility of the idea by showing how the models can achieve impressive accuracy for transcribing doctor-patient conversations, transcribing academic conference talks on poverty and inequality research, and subtitling talks at local Ruby programming meetups.
 Sidney managed to publish the research insights at high-profile academic machine-learning conferences.

-Seeing the demand for automated transcriptions of interviews and live captioning, and having achieved good results in academic experiments, Sidney decides to try to commercialize the domain-specific speech-recognition technology by creating a startup with some friends.
+Seeing the demand for automated transcriptions of interviews and live captioning, and having achieved good results in academic experiments, Sidney decides to try to commercialize the domain-specific speech-recognition technology by creating a start-up with some friends.
 The goal is to sell domain-specific transcription and captioning tools to academic researchers and conference organizers, undercutting the prices of existing services at better quality.

 Sidney quickly realizes that, even though the models trained in research are a great starting point, it will be a long path toward building a business with a stable product.
 To build a commercially viable product, there are lots of challenges: